tarantool/tarantool/doc/sphinx/book/box/triggers.rst

     error, the error is sent to the client and the connection is closed.

     :param function trigger-function: function which will become the trigger function
-    :param function old-trigger-function: existing trigger function which will be replaced by trigger-function
+    :param function old-trigger-function-name: existing trigger function which will be replaced by trigger-function
     :return: nil

-    If the parameters are (nil, old-trigger-function), then the old trigger is deleted.
+    If the parameters are (nil, old-trigger-function-name), then the old trigger is deleted.

     **Example:**